Reaksoft/docs-2.4.4/sources/integrate/ubuntu-installation.md

 ```

-Then past in this code
+Then paste in this code

 ``` python
 #!/usr/bin/python